 Finally, you can use mnemonic tricks to burn each day of the week into your brain.
 The basic formula goes like this:

-First, for each day, think of an image that reminds you of how its German name sounds.
+For each day, think of an image that reminds you of how its German name sounds.

 For example, for Dienstag you could think of the actor James Dean riding a stag.

-Next, think of something that you associate with a particular day of the week.
-E.g. for Sunday it could be a church (even if you don't go to church yourself).
-For Monday it could be your alarm clock waking you up for work.
-For Tuesday it could be an American presidential election (they’re always held on a Tuesday).
-You get the idea.
+For Sunday, it could be a church (even if you don't go to church yourself).
+For Monday, it could be your alarm clock waking you up for work.
+Tuesday could be the day for an American presidential election (they’re always held on a Tuesday).

-Finally, create an image in your head that joins together the images you came up with.
-With example, for Thursday (Donnerstag) picture yourself dancing salsa while eating a Döner kebab.
-For Sunday (Sonntag), imagine yourself attending church under the sweltering hot sun.
-For Monday (Montag) picture yourself being woken up by your alarm while sleeping on the surface of the moon.
+If that sounds unlikely, wait until you picture this one: being woken up by your alarm while sleeping on the surface of the moon on Monday (Montag).
 For Tuesday (Dienstag) think of James Dean riding a stag while campaigning for president.

 Don't be shy – the more outlandish and ridiculous the image, the more likely you are to remember it!
 Similarly, make it as vivid and colourful as possible.
 What does the scene smell like, sound like, and taste like?
 What emotions does it make you feel?